luisinostrozaf/INSTRZ-Online-Marketplace/README.md

 INSTRZ is an Online Marketplace that allows you, as an admin user, to create, delete, and edit items to publish in the marketplace.

-Developed as one of my portfolio projects, it is built in Python using Django framework.
+Developed as one of my Fullstack Developer portfolio projects, it is built in Python using Django framework, Html and a little bit of JavaScript.

 TO RUN IT